 The Kedarnath temple look-alike like the Badrinath Temple since both of them are made in terracotta form.
 The temple is called Kedarnath because of the statue of Kedaraeshwor that is established in the phallus of the temple.

 This 17th-century temple is so eye-satisfying.
-Through which’s eastern pedestal, you can observe the entire durbar area along with the rest house and temple of Vatsala Durga Temple.
-While from the western or the front pedestal of the temple, you can have a glimpse of the entire char Dham temples.
+Through which’s an eastern pedestal, you can observe the entire durbar area along with the rest house and temple of Vatsala Durga Temple.
+While from the western or the front pedestal of the temple, you can have a glimpse of the entire char Dham temple.

-There are a total of five pinnacles in the temple including four sub pinnacles.
+There are a total of five pinnacles in the temple including four sub-pinnacles.
 And, architecturally, they all turn in four directions.
 Despite that, it looks so splendid, of course, with the statues of lord shiva in it.

 The most dynamic king of the Malla era, King Bhupatindra Malla erected this temple.

 Yes, you can.
 You could even capture the images of the god and goddess of the sanctum if you made it in the time of Nityapuja.

 No, it is not.
 It is just opened for the Nityapuja, a daily worshipping ritual.